-If the solar array comprises of photovoltaic cells used with concentrators such as reflectors or lenses then the total aperture of the solar array must not exceed the allowable total area, by cell type, for non-concentrator photovoltaic solar arrays.
-Team wishing to use concentrator photovoltaic solar arrays much contact ASC Headquarters for more information.
+If the solar collector comprises of photovoltaic cells used with concentrators such as reflectors or lenses then the total aperture of the solar collector must not exceed the allowable total area, by cell type, for non-concentrator photovoltaic solar collectors.
+Team wishing to use concentrator photovoltaic solar collectors must contact ASC Headquarters for more information.

-8.1.E Supplementary Arrays
+8.1.E Supplementary Solar Collector

-Supplementary solar arrays can be carried within the solar car.
-The maximum size of the supplementary array for single-occupant class solar cars when deployed shall not exceed the following sizes:
+Single-occupant class solar cars may carry a supplemental solar collector within the solar car.
+The maximum size of the supplementary collector when deployed shall not exceed the following sizes::

-- 8.1.E.1 Cell Type 1 = The supplementary solar array cannot exceed a maximum of 2.000 m2. - 8.1.E.2 Cell Type 2 = The supplementary solar array cannot exceed a maximum of 1.780 m2. - 8.1.E.3 Cell Type 3 = The supplementary solar array cannot exceed a maximum of 1.320 m2.
+- 8.1.E.1 Cell Type 1 = The supplementary solar collector cannot exceed a maximum of $2.000 \text{ m}^2$ . - 8.1.E.2 Cell Type 2 = The supplementary solar collector cannot exceed a maximum of 1.780 m. - 8.1.E.3 Cell Type 3 = The supplementary solar collector cannot exceed a maximum of 1.320 m.

-The supplementary solar arrays cannot be deployed when the solar car is in motion.
-The supplementary solar arrays can be reconfigured (i.e. folded, rolled etc.) for carrying within the solar car.
+The supplementary solar collectors cannot be deployed when the solar car is in motion.
+The supplementary solar collectors can be reconfigured (i.e. folded, rolled etc.) for carrying within the solar car.

-Multi-occupant class solar cars are not entitled to carry supplementary solar arrays.
+Multi-occupant class solar cars are not entitled to carry supplementary solar collectors.

-8.1.F Hybrid Arrays
+8.1.F Hybrid Solar Collectors

-For an array with multiple Cell Types as defined above the total area allowable will be based on an area ratio calculation.
+For a hybrid solar collector with multiple Cell Types as defined above the total area allowable will be based on an area ratio calculation.
 ASC Headquarters shall be contacted by any team pursuing this option for determination of the total allowable area.